 The term idiopathic sterility refers to unexplained fertility problems.
 Despite the tests and analyses carried out on the couple, it is not possible to determine the exact cause of why the fertilization of the egg does not happen.

 Chemotherapy can cause sterility as it affects the eggs and sperm.
 Therefore, if this oncological treatment prevents the development and maturation of the gametes, fertilization cannot occur and, therefore, we are dealing with a case of sterility.

 Is sterility hereditary?

-Sometimes sterility and infertility can be caused by a genetic alteration, so it may be inherited.
+Sometimes sterility and infertility can be caused by genetic alteration, so it may be inherited.
 It can also happen that, although a certain genetic alteration is not inherited, the fact that a parent has had fertility problems can be a risk factor for being sterile.
-It is possible that the predisposition of the child to suffer sterility or infertility is increased despite the fact that the cause is not directly a specific genetic alteration.
+The predisposition of the child to suffer sterility or infertility may be increased even though the cause is not directly a specific genetic alteration.

 In any case, it will depend on each situation and the origin of the problem to conceive.

 Several reasons prevent a gestation from taking place naturally, but patients in this situation have solutions to achieve their desire to become parents.
 If you are interested in having more information about it, we invite you to continue reading the following article: Sterility and inability to get pregnant: causes and possible solutions.

 To determine whether the sterility is due to a female cause, the woman must undergo various studies.
 If you want to learn more about this topic, we recommend you visit the following article: What are female fertility tests?

 We make a great effort to provide you with the highest quality information.

 🙏 Please share this article if you liked it. 💜💜 You help us continue!